Canop/bacon/website/docs/config.md

 Note that you may have keybindings for jobs which aren't defined in all projects, this isn't an error.

 Your operating system and console intercept many key combinations.
 If you want to know which one are available, and the key syntax to use, you may find [print_key](https://github.com/Canop/print_key) useful.

-# Project Settings

-`bacon --init` creates the `bacon.toml` file if it doesn't exist.

-This file contains project specific jobs and shortcuts and should be saved and shared using your version control system.

-It can contain key bindings, and it's a good idea to put here the triggers for specific jobs, but the core of this file is the list of jobs.

-The [default bacon.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-bacon.toml) is used when you don't create a file.

 ## Jobs